GeorgeVern/smala/README.md

 # *SMALA* - *S*ubword *M*apping and *A*nchoring across *La*nguages
-This repository contains source code for our EMNLP 2021 Findings paper: Subword Mapping and Anchoring Across Languages.
+This repository contains source code for our EMNLP 2021 Findings paper: [Subword Mapping and Anchoring across Languages](https://arxiv.org/abs/2109.04556v1).

 ## Overview
 In our paper we propose a novel method to construct bilingual subword vocabularies.
 We identify _false positives_ (identical subwords with different meanings across languages) and _false negatives_ (different subwords with similar meanings) as limitation of jointly constructed subword vocabularies.
 SMALA extracts subword alignments using an unsupervised state-of-the-art mapping technique and uses them to create cross-lingual anchors based on subword similarities.